 High availability and auto healing in EC is achieved using OpenShift.
 This means that also OpenShift itself needs to be deployed in high availability.

 API and Console can be made HA by scaling up the number of pods to more than one.
 This can be done also with the broker but you may end up with inconsistencies in cases where the device moves from one broker to the other for example after a disconnection so we discourage this configuration.
-Broker clustering will be added in version 5.0.1.
+Broker clustering is supported since version 5.0.1.
 The VPN does not support multiple nodes so it can only have auto healing in case of failure of the container.

 EC uses MariaDB as database and Elasticsearch as metric storage.
 The installation of these two databases is not covered in this documentation.